OJB-Quantum/Math-and-Physics-How-To/README.md

 _______________________________________________________________________________________________________________

+### Pro Tips for Solving Mathematical Problems by O.J.B.:

 | Tip | Explanation/ Details |
 | :--- | :--- |
 | Substitute variables with custom <br> variables (e.g., AbcdEfG) | Solve the equation using your own variables, then mirror the <br> steps onto the original problem for proportional reasoning. |